ThalesGroup/athena-audit/README.md

 ## Overview

-`create-audit` is a tool designed to help you monitor your data lake usage.
+`athena-audit` is a tool designed to help you monitor your data lake usage.
 It collects data from AWS Athena and AWS CloudTrail, and combines it to provide insights into your data lake usage.
 The tool is based on a Python AWS Lambda function that writes the data to AWS S3.
 You can query the data using a query engine like AWS Athena, and use it in your own analytic tools and processes.

 Collecting audit data is crucial, as it allows you to monitor usage by users and roles.
 The data collected helps to enhance security controls by: